 Many businesses have a marketing budget each month and so do many coffee shops.
 It is very important however to decide where to spend this money.
 Should you pay for a great website or maybe for flyers around town?

-One of the hardest things is to brake the patterns of people.
+One of the hardest things is to break the patterns of people.
 Many of your potential customers will already have their regular.
 If they are quite happy there then why would they visit you?
 Why would they take the risk to come into your shop instead of their usual?
 After all, they don't know it can be better until they have tried it.

 There could be a couple of reasons why someone would try your coffee shop: